Khortytsia: Cossack era

-The earliest record about a stronghold known as a sich refers to the one was located on the island of Small Khortytsia (Mala Khortytsia Island) and was established by the Volhynian prince Dmytro Vyshnevetsky.
-The Small Khortytsia Island is 20 times smaller than Khortytsia itself.
-The first Khortytsia Sich existed six years (1552–1558).
-There are a few other locations downstream past the rapids (Zaporozhia area) where the Zaporizhian Sich was located.
+The earliest record about a stronghold later known as a sich refers to the Khortytsia Castle, located on the island of Little Khortytsia (Mala Khortytsia Island), established by the Volhynian prince Dmytro Vyshnevetsky ("Baida") in the 1550s.
+It is uncertain whether or not this island is to be identified with Kantserivsky Island, which was renamed "Baida Island" in the late 20th century after Vyshnevetsky.
+The Little Khortytsia Island is 20 times smaller than Khortytsia itself.
+It is also disputed whether this castle could be considered a "sich" as it would later become known as a few other locations downstream past the rapids (Zaporozhia area), where the Zaporizhian Sich was located.